 There are several species of eucalyptus; however the primary one used medicinally is the globulus species.
 Some are the species are the size of an ornamental shrub, and some grow to be enormous trees.
 The type of eucalyptus that is most often used medicinally (globulus) is called blue gum or Australian fever tree.
 It can grow as high as 230 feet.
 It has 4 – 12 inch leaves which are dark green and shiny.
 Its outer blue-gray bark peels to reveal an inner cream-colored bark.

 Topical ointments containing eucalyptus oil have been used in traditional Aboriginal medicine to support wound healing.
-Teas containing eucalyptus leaves have long been used to support the body during fever and bronchial irritation.
-Various uses of eucalyptus have spread to other traditional medicine systems around the globe, including Chinese, Indian (Ayurvedic), and Greco-European medicine over the past centuries.
+Various uses of eucalyptus have spread to other traditional systems around the globe, including Chinese, Indian (Ayurvedic), and Greco-European systems over the past centuries.

-The French government planted eucalyptus trees in Algeria in 1857 as a potential remedy for tropical diseases.
-In just five years the trees turned a once marshy land where they were planted, into a drier region, which ultimately reduced the mosquito habitat, giving the eucalyptus the name "fever tree."
-The trees went on to be planted in other malaria endemic areas.
+The French government planted eucalyptus trees in Algeria in 1857.
+In just five years the trees turned a once marshy land where they were planted, into a drier region, which ultimately reduced the mosquito habitat, giving the eucalyptus the name “fever tree.”
+The trees went on to be planted in other areas.

 During the 19th century in England, eucalyptus oil was used in hospitals to clean urinary catheters.
 Many studies later revealed that eucalyptus oil contains substances with microbial properties, confirming the British use as a cleaning agent.